 Dependence and Adderall addiction are related but not the same.
 Dependence happens when the body gets used to the drug.
 Over time, tolerance builds, so a person needs more frequent or higher doses to feel the same effects.
 If they cut back or stop suddenly, withdrawal symptoms such as fatigue, irritability, and trouble sleeping are common.

 Addiction goes further.
 It’s a substance use disorder that involves not just dependence, but also compulsive use and drug-seeking behavior.
 Someone caught in Adderall abuse may keep taking it even when it damages their health, interferes with school or work, or strains relationships.
 Continuing to abuse Adderall increases the likelihood of a severe substance use disorder.
+When use reaches this stage, seeking a dedicated rehab for adderall is the most effective way to break the cycle of compulsive drug-seeking behavior and rebuild a healthy lifestyle.

 Adderall is classified as a Schedule II controlled substance, which means it has medical value but carries a high risk for misuse and addiction.
 Misusing it to study longer, stay awake, or lose weight can quickly push someone from dependence into Adderrall addiction.